arborchat/arborchat/index.md

 Check out our [getting started guide](./getting-started.md) to take Arbor for a test drive!

+If you want to host a relay yourself, [check out this guide](./hosting-a-relay.md).

 # Status

 Arbor started in February 2018 as a wacky idea.
 We implemented a proof-of-concept system that embodies chat as a tree over the course of the next ten months, and we were really pleased by the results.
 However, this system had some serious flaws due to its proof-of-concept nature.
 It had no security, and no good way to build security.
 We've started over, but this time we're building something serious.
 It takes a lot of work to build a secure communication platform from the ground up, so it's slow going.